Chicago Electrical Trauma Rehabilitation Institute: Mission and history

 CETRI's mission is to improve recovery of individuals affected by electric injury while simultaneously advancing the understanding of tissue injury patterns associated with electric shock injuries.
 Its scientists and clinicians evaluate electrical shock survivors, then communicate with the medical providers in the patients community to optimize rehabilitation.
 Electrical shock injury is a complex multi-physical trauma that results in a range of clinical manifestations that differ from patient to patient.
 The explanation for this is one of CETRI's priority research focus areas.
 CETRI's research is funded by both federal and private research agencies, as well as public foundations.
 CETRI's publications have been referenced by the medical and scientific communities, as well as in trade magazines.

 Some discoveries made by this team are that electrical shock injury is mediated by multiple mechanisms including non-thermal electrical forces.
 Many electrical shock survivors develop neuropsychological problems even if the current never passed through the brain and progressive peripheral pain and sleeplessness often adds to the disability.
 However, not all electrical injury survivors develop these complications, making the identification of predisposing risk factors a key objective of CETRI's research.

-Multispecialty Medical Support
+Multi-specialty medical support

-Patients treated at CETRI are survivors of electrical injuries who experience persistent or refractory neuromuscular, sensory, or neuropsychological impairments.
+Patients evaluated at CETRI are survivors of electrical injuries who experience persistent or refractory neuromuscular, sensory, or neuropsychological impairments.
 While CETRI is based in Chicago, the majority of patients travel from across the United States to receive specialized care.
 Treatment typically spans one week, during which patients undergo comprehensive evaluations by a multidisciplinary team.
 Following this evaluation, CETRI provides the patient's local healthcare providers with detailed recommendations, enabling ongoing care to be continued conveniently near the patient's home.